FAST & FREE 📦 2-DAY SHIPPING!*

 Aggravating Existing Conditions

 While a thong won't create a hemorrhoid, it can certainly make an existing one feel much worse.
-If you're already in a flare-up with external hemorrhoids, the constant friction from that narrow strip of fabric can be seriously irritating.
+The constant friction from that narrow strip of fabric can be seriously irritating.

 The Importance of Fabric Choice

 Breathable fabrics like cotton are fantastic because they allow air to circulate and absorb moisture.
-This helps prevent the warm, damp environment where bacteria love to grow.
-On the other hand, synthetic materials like nylon or polyester tend to trap heat and moisture.
+Synthetic materials like nylon or polyester tend to trap heat and moisture.

 How to Choose Underwear for Better Anal Health